Ketbome/git-contributions-importer/README.md

 # 📊 Import Contributions to GitHub

-A bash script that mirrors your work contributions from private repositories to a public GitHub repository, making your professional activity visible on your GitHub profile.
+A bash script that mirrors your contributions from **any Git repositories** (private, work, personal, from any platform) to a public GitHub repository, making your coding activity visible on your GitHub profile.

+**Works with:** GitHub, GitLab, Bitbucket, Azure DevOps, self-hosted Git, or any Git repository.

 ## ⚖️ Important Disclaimer